 |[a] Text and illustration RF|

-The letter writing exercise is especially useful while studying primary source materials, as we are doing right now.
 The nonfiction writer John McPhee explains to his students that a letter is often precisely the solution to problems of interpretation or clarity—when in doubt, write to mother, he says.
 In this case, it is not a plea of “send money” that the letter contains, but a reworking, rethinking, and contextualization of your work.
-You need not limit yourself to kinfolk, but you need to think about who the recipient will be (ideally someone who will welcome a letter about “studying sources”).
+You need not limit yourself to kinfolk, but you need to think about who the recipient will be (ideally someone who will welcome a letter about “doing theory”).

-You owe it to yourself to listen to this long interview with McPhee.
-At the very least, listen to the first two minutes.
-It is the very purpose behind this assignment.
+You owe it to yourself to listen to this long interview with McPhee (but I know that you are pressed for time).
+At the very least, though, listen to the first few minutes.
+It is the very purpose that lies behind this assignment.

-questions.
-Provide your reader with at least a few ways of thinking about
+with at least a few ways of thinking about it.

 d.
-You must include at least one illustration in your letter.
-Think of the
+You must have at least one illustration.
+Think about "the rhetorical role of

 Voilà you will have something not unlike what Alexis de Tocqueville might have written about understanding a complex, foreign culture that baffled and enticed him 180 years ago.
 While your letter won’t be as long as Democracy in America, it is likely—if it is done well—to be much like Tocqueville’s rich and evocative letters back to his family about encountering people, texts, and institutions in a strange land called the United States.

 You get the idea.
 If you don't, just raise your hand and ask me (or send me an e-mail message).
 I'll be happy to help.